SalesCraft-Kyle-Na/posts/country-state-picklist/README.md

 ## LWC
 ### Standard

 - You can use [lightning-record-edit-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-edit-form/documentation).
-Address fields will be display automatically.
+Address fields will be displayed automatically.
+- It should be your first choice, an out-of-the-box solution with only a few lines of code.
+However what if you cannot use `lightning-record-edit-form`?
+Let's jump to a custom solution.

 ![billing address picklist](https://wordpress.beyondthecloud.dev/wp-content/uploads/2022/10/Screenshot-2022-10-02-at-20.57.52.png)